blevkovych/TerraformProject/README.md

 webserver create new user in database and add new server to a loadbalancer.

 To run the script you need to create aws user with secret key.
 Also you obviously need to have ansible, terraform and both python, python3
-You need to install such python modules: boto, ansible using pip for both pythons.
+  You need to install such python modules: boto and ansible with use of pip for both pythons.
 And you need to have user that can run terraform and ansible.

 Command to run the script: python setup.py << AWS_ACCESS_KEY_ID >> << AWS_SECRET_ACCESS_KEY >> << AWS_DEFAULT_REGION >> &